ksaj/helloworld/README.md

 ## hw-rpi4-6

 Hello World using printf().
 I wrote this on my new rpi4, but it should work on the others, too.
+This method makes sense when you want to use format strings.
+Otherwise it is probably overkill.
+Here we've just used \n for the newline.

 # Resources